manupptr/AWS-Cloud/README.md

 For example if we run the workflow for 3 times,it creates 3 vpcs in our slected region

-**Note**: For every resource category in aws,they have restrictions while creating the resouces
+**Note**: For every resource category in aws,they have restrictions like quota while creating the resouces

 **Quota**: There is a certain limit in creating the resources according to the resource category
 * we can raise a quote request when the resources limit is exceeded